sarahVanAlsten/personalWeb/content/authors/sarah/_index.md

 - icon: github
   icon_pack: fab
   link: https://github.com/sarahVanAlsten
-# Link to a PDF of your resume/CV from the About widget.
-# To enable, copy your resume/CV to `static/files/cv.pdf` and uncomment the lines below.
-# - icon: cv
-#   icon_pack: ai
-#   link: files/cv_VanAlsten.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email: ""